ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 #### Select an InSAR Pair
 Although it is possible to start from RAW data, Sentinel-1 InSAR processing is typically done using [Interferometric Wide swath Single Look Complex](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/acquisition-modes/interferometric-wide-swath "https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/acquisition-modes/interferometric-wide-swath" ){target=_blank} (IW SLC) data as the input.
 This means that the data has been formed into an image through SAR processing, but has not been multi-looked.

 The SLC pair is [defined by the user](#ordering-on-demand-insar-products "Link to Ordering On Demand InSAR Products section"), either through the Vertex interface, or using the HyP3 API or SDK.
+To ensure consistency, the older SLC image is always used as the reference image, and the younger SLC image is always used as the secondary image.
+This means that positive values in the resulting interferogram represent movement towards the SAR platform and negative values represent movement away from the SAR platform.
+However, these values are relative to the reference point of the interferogram.
+See the [phase unwrapping section](#reference-point "Link to Reference Point section") for more details.

 #### Ingest SLC data into GAMMA format